-The Archive-type layout in Beaver Themer applies to the content area in which WordPress generates lists of posts.
+The Archive-type layout in Beaver Themer applies to the type of page in which WordPress automatically generates lists of posts.

 If you're not sure what types of archives there are in WordPress, take a look at this basic information about WordPress indexes, archives, and posts.